nsankaran/nsankaran.github.io/_pages/about.md

     <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I'm a cognitive neuroscientist and neuroethicist.
+Currently, I'm a postdoctoral fellow in the [Kavli Center for Ethics, Science, and the Public](https://kavlicenter.berkeley.edu/people) at UC Berkeley.
+Previously, I was a postdoc in the [Lab of Edward Chang](https://changlab.ucsf.edu/) within the Department of Neurological Surgery at UCSF.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+As a cognitive neuroscientist, my research seeks a mechanistic account of how the human brain enables *music perception* - a hallmark of human culture.
+Such insight informs our understanding of the brain and has the power to drive music-based interventions for treating neurological disorders.
+To do this work, I combine computational modeling, machine learning, and human neural measurements at different spatial scales using ECoG, MEG, and EEG.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+As a neuroethicist, I write about emerging brain-computer interfaces that decode auditory or motor representations.
+My goal is to inform broad audiences of the relevant neurobiological underpinnings so that, as a society, we can separate existential privacy fears (often the result of "neurohype") from the potential these technologies hold to address current inequities, particularly for people with communication or mobility impairments.